Linked List (Chain Storage)

 }

-For example, if I want to access each node of a singly linked list and print its value, I can write it like this:
+For example, if I want to visit each node in a singly linked list and print its value, I can write:

 // create a single linked list